7 Potential Acne Causes Behind Those Out-of-Nowhere BreakoutsAugust 31, 2021

 It’s no secret that pillowcases, sheets, makeup brushes and blending sponges need to be cleaned regularly to avoid transfer of dirt and bacteria onto the skin.
 But are you remembering to do the same with your towels and washcloths?
 Typically stored in a bathroom — a breeding ground for bacteria and mold growth — these cloths can be silently affecting your complexion (or body) with the appearance of unwanted zits.
 This is called acne mechanica, the result of objects or materials coming in contact with your skin and provoking blemishes.

 What You Should Do: You can likely get away with washing your makeup brushes every other week, but facial cloths and shower robes, on the other hand, should receive more frequent cleaning.
-Also, try to reduce the amount of friction with which you dry your skin.
+Also, try to reduce the amount of friction when you dry your skin.
 Gently pat — don’t rub — with a clean washcloth after cleansing or showering.

 Are decorative throw pillows piled high on your bed?
 Unlike the pillows you sleep on, these plush accents often go unwashed for extended periods of time.
 They’re also usually tossed onto the floor before shut-eye, making them even more susceptible to picking up bacteria and germs.